Last Updated on August 24, 2023 by Carla Jonas

 Slow fashion is all about creating, as well as shopping for higher quality items that are designed to last.
-The process encourages a variety of sustainable practices, including forming a connection with the environment and reducing toxins and waste.
-The principles of slow fashion include: sustainable materials, fewer collections, minimizing waste, making great use of resources and transparency.
+The growing movement encourages a variety of sustainable practices, including forming a connection with the environment and reducing toxins and waste.
+The principles of slow fashion include: sustainable materials, fewer collections, fair trade, minimizing waste, making great use of resources and transparency.

 Familiar with the term ‘shopaholic’?
 In simple terms, a slow fashion convert is the exact opposite of that.
 Next, we’re tackling no less than 21 things you can do today to move from fast fashion to slow fashion.
+Every choice you make matters: from the clothes you pick to your earring types, shoes and bags.
+From the types of rings you wear to your staple wardrobe items.
 The good news is that everyone, regardless of budget, values and time constraints, can find ways to reduce their closet’s impact.
 Read on to find just what you can do – and how to do it – in simple, easy to-follow steps.

 1. Treat Fashion Like Food to Avoid Waste and Toxins

 We are what we eat – and we are what we wear.
-The easiest way to start on your slow fashion journey is to start thinking about your fashion choices the exact same way you think about your food choices.
+The easiest way to start on your slow fashion journey is to start thinking about your fashion choices the exact same way you think about your food choices and gain more information.
 Whether you are an avid label reader, eat exclusively organic or determined to shop smarter and aim for zero waste, the same principles apply to clothing.
 As a general rule, avoiding waste is imperative and just as important as making sure that you are not wrapping yourself in fabrics loaded with chemicals.
-Here are some easy principles and steps you can take in order to get you started:
+Eco fashion respects ethical standards and uses mainly sustainable textiles.
+Here are some easy slow fashion principles and steps you can take in order to get you started:

 - Read the labels in order to make sure they are of high quality, devoid of toxins (like synthetics, plastics and harmful dyes) and ideally organic.

-- Similar to slow food, less means more.
+- Similar to slow food, less means more when talking about slow fashion.
 This means fewer ingredients (instead of blends of 3+ fabrics) are preferable.

 - Wasting food is definitely a no-go and so is wasting water.
 A single pair of jeans uses up to 10, 000 liters of water.